hyuanChen/hyuanChen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a third year student from [Jilin University](https://www.jlu.edu.cn/) majoring in computer science as a member of Tang Ao-qing Honors Program.My research interest lies in 3D vision.
+I'm a third year student from [Jilin University](https://www.jlu.edu.cn/) majoring in computer science as a member of Tang Ao-qing Honors Program.
+My research interest lies in 3D vision.

-I am working with Associate Professor [Rui Ma](https://ruim-jlu.github.io/) focusing on 3D reconstruction,in my third year of study at Jilin University.
+I am working with Associate Professor [Rui Ma](https://ruim-jlu.github.io/) focusing on 3D reconstruction, in my third year of study at Jilin University.

-You can find my CV here:[Hongyuan Chen's CV](../assets/CV.pdf)
+You can find my CV here: [Hongyuan Chen's CV](../assets/CV.pdf)